Are Saudi Arabia's plans for a non-oil future too grand? – DW – 06/24/2024

 In a June statement, after a mission to Saudi Arabia, researchers at the International Monetary Fund concluded that the country's "unprecedented economic transformation is progressing well."
 They also welcomed "spending reprioritization" around Vision 2030.

-Ever since Saudi Arabia launched Vision 2030 launched, the various projects within it have evolved, Mogielnicki explained.
+Ever since Saudi Arabia launched Vision 2030, the various projects within it have evolved, Mogielnicki explained.

 None of this is likely to dent the Saudi ruling family's hold on power either, he noted.

-"The Saudis definitely still have a lot of cards to play with, but it's also true that right now they're not operating with the strongest possible hand," Mogielnicki concluded.
+"The Saudis definitely still have a lot of cards to play with, but it's also true that right now they're not operating with the strongest possible hand," said Mogielnicki.
 "It [Vision 2030] has initiated a major and fundamental shift in Saudi Arabia's economic and social trajectories.
 But there is still a great deal of work ahead."